 A few months after Rana Plaza, a consortium of European retailers and another consortium of U.S. retailers unveiled separate agreements aimed at improving safety conditions in overseas factories.
 The story of how these deals unfolded offers lessons to anyone who is trying to convince a reluctant party—or hundreds of them—to come to the table.

 A slow start on safety

-In April, several months before the Rana Plaza collapse, IndustriALL Global Union, a federation of 50 million workers, had brought together representatives of the world’s largest retailers, including H&M, Gap, and Walmart, to push for a joint initiative to improve factory safety in Bangladesh, where workers recently had been killed in factory fires and other disasters.
-But only one of the companies, Inditex, committed to negotiating a shared solution.
+Several months before the Rana Plaza collapse, IndustriALL Global Union, a federation of 50 million workers, had brought together representatives of the world’s largest retailers, including H&M, Gap, and Walmart, to push for a joint initiative to improve factory safety in Bangladesh, where workers recently had been killed in factory fires and other disasters.
+But only one of the companies, Inditex, committed to union negotiations toward a shared solution.